Skip to main content

 Based on facts, what can happen most realistically?

-The next step in your effort to change your irrational anxious thinking is to pause, assimilate all the information you have gathered so far, and come up with the most realistic outcome for the situation that you predicted as dangerous or awful.
-Ask yourself, “Given the information I have now, what is the most realistic outcome in this situation?”
-If you are still convinced that the worst-case scenario is the only plausible outcome, then either you may have to dig deeper to challenge the anxious thoughts or you may have some underlying rigid assumptions or negative core beliefs (e.g., all dogs are dangerous or no one likes me).
-In addition, it takes practice and repetition to be able to successfully identify, challenge, and change irrational thoughts.
-You have had these thoughts for years and they are not going to change overnight.
+The next step in your effort to change your irrational, anxious thinking is to pause, assimilate all the information you have gathered, and come up with the most realistic outcome for the situation you predicted as dangerous or awful.
+Ask yourself, “Given the current information, what is the most realistic outcome in this situation?”
+If you are still convinced that the worst-case scenario is the only plausible outcome, then either you may have to dig deeper to challenge the anxious thoughts, or you may have some underlying rigid assumptions or negative core beliefs (e.g., all dogs are dangerous or no one likes me).
+In addition, it takes practice and repetition to successfully identify, challenge, and change irrational thoughts.
+You have had these thoughts for years; they will not change overnight.

 Can I cope with the most realistic outcome?

-Once you have arrived at the most realistic outcome, ask yourself if you are able to cope with it.
+Once you have arrived at the most realistic outcome, ask yourself if you can cope.
 Most people with anxiety disorders underestimate their ability to manage an anxiety-provoking situation.
-Coping not only involves your internal resources, but also external resources such as getting help from friends, family, or support group members, and seeking advice from healthcare professionals.
+Coping involves both your internal and external resources, such as getting help from friends, family, or support group members and seeking advice from healthcare professionals.
 Ask yourself:

 • “How have I coped with this before?”